hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-The second option to update a document is to update only parts of a document, but that is out of scope for this tutorial.
+The second option to update a document is to update only parts of a document, but that's out of scope for this tutorial.
 The [Solr Guide](https://lucene.apache.org/solr/guide/7_0/updating-parts-of-documents.html) provides information on how this works.

 ## Deleting documents
-To delete all documents for the `bibdata` core we can submit a request to Solr's
-`update` endpoint (rather than the `select` endpoint) with a command like this:
+To delete documents from the `bibdata` core we also use the `update` endpoint but the structure of the command is as follows:

 ```
-$ curl "http://localhost:8983/solr/bibdata/update?commit=true" --data '<delete><query>id:00020424</query></delete>'
+$ curl 'http://localhost:8983/solr/bibdata/update?commit=true' --data '<delete><query>id:00020424</query></delete>'
 ```

 The body of the request (`--data`) indicates to Solr that we want to delete a specific document (notice the `id:00020424` query).

 We can also pass a less specific query like `title_txt_en:teachers` to delete all documents where the title includes the word "teachers" (or a variation of it).
 Or we can delete *all documents* with a query like `*:*`.

 Be aware that even if you delete all documents from a Solr core the schema and the core's configuration will remain intact.
-For example, the fields that were defined are still available even if no documents exist in the core anymore.
+For example, the fields that were defined are still available in the schema even if no documents exist in the core anymore.

 If you want to delete the entire core (documents, schema, and other configuration associated with it) you can use the Solr delete command instead: